A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 Tab.~\ref{t:risultati solar energy} summarizes the accuracy of the various models on the Solar energy dataset, covering the period from January 1, 2016, to December 31, 2016, at 10-minutes intervals.
 The analysis considers forecasting horizons of 3, 6, 12, and 24 steps ahead, and the results are expressed in terms of RRSE and CORR.

 {\tabcolsep=4.5pt

 }

-The results indicate that the dynamic spatiotemporal interactive graph neural network (DSTIGNN) model \cite{art_74} and the static and dynamic graph learning network (SDGL) model \cite{art_78} are the most accurate on the solar energy dataset, for shorter and longer time horizons, respectively.
+The results indicate that the dynamic spatiotemporal interactive graph neural network (DSTIGNN) model \cite{art_74} is the most accurate on the solar energy dataset.
 The DSTIGNN model, introduced by Gao et al.~in 2021, employs a hierarchical structure consisting of a spatio-temporal interactive learning module, a dynamic graph inference module, multiple spatio-temporal layers, and an output module.
 The spatio-temporal interactive learning module splits the time series into two subsequences to capture both temporal and spatial correlations.
 Then, the graph inference module learns a dynamic adjacency matrix for the graph.
 Once the graph structure is determined, a stack of graph convolutional layers, enhanced with residual connections, along with a convolutional output module, generate the final forecast.
-The description of the SDGL instead has already been provided in this subsection, in the discussion of the results on the Electricity consumption dataset.

 Finally, Tab.~\ref{t:risultati traffic} illustrates the performance of different models on the Traffic dataset, with hourly data between 2015 and 2016.
 The accuracy of each model is assessed across 3, 6, 12, and 24 steps ahead horizons, with RRSE and CORR as the evaluation metrics.